 - Regular blood work and other exams will need to be done to check for side effects.
 Follow what the doctor has told you.

-- Tell your doctor if you have kidney problems or extra fluid around your stomach area or lungs.
+- Tell the doctor if your child has kidney problems or extra fluid around the stomach area or lungs.
 The chance of side effects may be raised.

 - Patients with cancer may be at greater risk of getting a bad and sometimes deadly health problem called tumor lysis syndrome (TLS).
 Talk with the doctor.